 - Individuals who submit abstracts fill in all of the requested information by following the instructions that are in the CONFEX system.

-The Program Planners and planning reviewers use an objective rating form when evaluating the submitted abstracts for acceptance or rejection for presentation at the Annual Meeting.
-The APHA has an evaluation form that is on the CONFEX online system.
+The program planners and planning reviewers use an objective rating form when evaluating the submitted abstracts for acceptance or rejection for presentation at the Annual Meeting.
+APHA has an evaluation form that is on the CONFEX online system.
 In addition to the standard form, some components that develop scientific sessions may also use a customized review form that includes the interest of a specific component, such as a Section.